Red foxes caught red handed

 The introduced red fox (Vulpes vulpes) has established large populations across the Australian continent and are additive sources of pressure on the persistence of native species.

-- Shannon Dundas has been looking at fox bait uptake in WA: Controlling fox populations.
+- Shannon Dundas examined fox bait uptake in WA (Controlling fox populations; Dundas et al. 2014).

-- Stuart Dawson has been collecting the evidence implicating foxes in predating oblong turtle nests: Oblong turtles
+- Stuart Dawson collected evidence implicating foxes in predating oblong turtle nests: Oblong turtles (Dawson et al 2014; Dawson et al 2016)

-- Trish Fleming has been coordinating a project examining fox predation at an outdoor piggery.
-This work was presented at AWMS2015: Food subsidies for pest animals AWMS2015 poster.
+- Trish Fleming demonstrated that fox predation at an outdoor piggery accounted for a large proportion of deaths, and probably account for the 20% of piglets that went ‘missing’.
+This work was presented at AWMS2015: Food subsidies for pest animals AWMS2015 poster and has been published (Fleming et al 2016).

 The domestic cat is a superb survivor.
 Although they hitched a ride to this continent with humans initially, feral populations thrive and are maintained with no help from people now.